 Tickets to plays and other performances

-As part of the Muse Scholars freshman seminar class, Explorations in the Arts, students attend New York stage shows - at New York City Center and Carnegie Hall, among other venues - as well as performances on campus.
-The program also offers special access to city cultural institutions, including the Society of Illustrators, the Metropolitan Museum of Art, and New York art galleries.
+As part of the Muse Scholar Freshman Seminar class, students attend New York stage shows - at New York City Center and Carnegie Hall, among other venues - as well as performances on campus.
+The program also offers special access to city cultural institutions, including the International Center of Photography, Metropolitan Museum of Art, Society of Illustrators, Chelsea art galleries, and other creative spaces.

-The Muses have special partnerships with several theatre companies that have provided entrée into some of New York's most acclaimed stage shows.
+The Muses also have special relationships with several theatre companies that have provided entrée into some of New York's most acclaimed stage shows.

-The Theatre Development Fund has enabled the Muses to see award-winning Broadway productions - including War Horse, Death of a Salesman, The Glass Menagerie, and Vanya and Sonia and Masha and Spike - as well Off Broadway shows, including Carrie and Little Miss Sunshine.
+The Theatre Development Fund has enabled the Muses to see award-winning Broadway productions - including Death of a Salesman, The Glass Menagerie, and Vanya and Sonia and Masha and Spike, and War Horse - as well Off Broadway shows, including Carrie and Little Miss Sunshine.

 At Hunter, the Muses have received free entry to Hello Gorgeous!
 A Salute to the Streisand Songbook at Hunter's Kaye Playhouse and Mystery!, a series of one-act Medieval mystery plays.